BKmetoff/swo-assignment/Readme.md

 - Run `terraform state list` at the root level of this repo to check the current state of the infrastructure deployed by Terraform.

 - A `docker-compose` file is available for local development/testing.
-Note that to run the app locally, the `/.env` file should have a appropriate environment variables.
+Note that to run the app locally, a `.env` file with the required environment variables should be present at the root level of the repository.

 - There are a few additional utility scripts in `/utils`: